bentomhall/nih-system/homebrewery/core.homebrew.md

 A sphere's point of origin is included in the sphere's area of effect.

 ## Overlapping Effects (aka Stacking Rules)
 Generally, effects combine (aka "stack") unless they came from abilities with the same name.
-Durations overlap---if you're stunned from two different sources and one is removed or ends, the other continues for its own independent duration.
+Durations overlap&mdash;if you're stunned from two different sources and one is removed or ends, the other continues for its own independent duration.
 If multiple effects allow saving throws at the end of your turn to end the effect, you make the saving throws separately for each source.
 Binary conditions (such as poisoned) have no additional effect if poisoned multiple times.

 \page